charbonnierg/public-hiring-test/PULL_REQUEST.md

     - While it may not seem very elegant, this is battle tested, and this is a very easy solution to understand.
     - `TypeORM` migrations allows defining triggers, so this is transparent to the developer.
     - This is the solution I have chosen to implement.

+  > Note: using a trigger to create entries into the `pending_carbon_footprint` table avoids the need to manually insert entries whenever a product or a factor is mutated.
+This is helpful because it avoid leaky domain abstractions (i.e., the need to remember to insert a row in the `pending_carbon_footprint` table whenever a product is created).

 #### Retained solution

 I have chosen to implement the fourth solution.

-The `FootprintScore` module is organized as follows:
+The `CarbonFootprint` module is organized as follows:

-- `FootprintScoreContribution` entity:
+- `CarbonFootprintContribution` entity:
   - This entity stores the result of the carbon footprint calculation for a **single ingredient**
-  - It has a relation to the `FoodProduct` entity through the `IngredientQuantity` entity.
+  - It has a relation to the `FoodProduct` entity and the `FoodIngredient` entity through the `FoodProductIngredientQuantity` entity with the `quantity_id` field.
-  - It has a relation to the `CarbonEmissionFactor` entity.
+  - It has a relation to the `CarbonEmissionFactor` entity through the `factor_id` field.

 > I have chosen to store the result of the calculation for a single ingredient, as this is the most atomic unit of the calculation.
 This allows to store the result of the calculation for each ingredient, and then either using SQL or on client side sum the results to get the total carbon footprint of the product and the percentage of each ingredient in the total carbon footprint.

-- `PendingFootprintScore` entity:
+- `PendingCarbonFootprint` entity:
   - This entity designates the need for a calculation of the carbon footprint for either a **single food product** or **all products using a specific ingredient**.
   - It has a relation to the `FoodProduct` entity.
   - It has a relation to the `CarbonEmissionFactor` entity.